A day filled with excitement and insights as women gather to launch the Simon Initiative for Entrepreneurship.

 Ready to launch your big idea?
 Give us a call.

-At Simon Associates Management Consultants, we specialize in helping entrepreneurs develop a business strategy, find startup capital, launch their venture, capture customers and grow market share.
+At Simon Associates Management Consultants, we specialize in helping entrepreneurial startups as well as established companies develop a business strategy, realign their company culture, launch their venture, capture customers and grow market share.
 Perhaps we can help you with yours?
 We look forward to hearing from you.
 After all, you never know where a conversation could take you.

 From Observation to Innovation,